 How To Find Mining Jobs In Australia

-"Mining jobs in Australia have always been
+"Mine jobs in Australia have always been sought after

 Just jump online and do a search and you will find dozens of big recruitment agencies offering to find you a mining job.